Most GP surgeries, hospitals, mental health services and community care services now offer video consultations.

 - an internet connection

-- a well-lit quiet and private space so the GP can see you clearly
+- a well-lit, quiet and private space so the GP, nurse or other health professional can see you clearly

 What happens during a video consultation

 A video call is very similar to a face-to-face appointment.
 You will get the same care.

 The GP, doctor or healthcare professional will ask you questions about your health to work out the best treatment for you.
 You can also ask any questions you may have.

 It might help to write down what they say, so you keep a record.
 Any notes will be added to your record after the call.

 If you are prescribed any medicine, the doctor or healthcare professional will give you advice on how to take it.
 They may talk to you about the best way of getting your prescription.

 They can refer you if needed or give you any advice just as they would during a face-to-face appointment.

 If your video call does not work or you do not have signal, they will try a phone call instead.